Major Allison Digby Tatham-Warter

 Major Tatham Warter Officer Commanding 2nd Parachute Regiment

-After the War, Digby Tatham-Warter, on the strength of the recommendation of his aunt and uncle, took up an appointment with the 5th King's African Rifles in Kenya.
-He bought a farm at Eburru in the Rift Valley.
+After the war, on the recommendation of his aunt and uncle, Digby Tatham-Warter moved to Kenya to take up an appointment with the 5th King's African Rifles, and he purchased a farm at Eburru in the Rift Valley.
 During the Mau Mau rebellion in the 1950's, he commanded a mounted section.
-The family later moved to another farm at Laikipia, and Digby began to organise safaris, accommodating photography, bird shooting and small game.
+His family later moved to another farm at Laikipia, where he organised safaris for photography, bird shooting and small game.
 He died in Nayuki in 1993.

 See also: Operation Pegasus: Evasion Report, Maj Crawley, Maj Tony Hibbert, Capt Frank, Lt Grayburn, Sgt Wallace